5U Division

 Be sure and bring the following to each session

-• Shoes and shinguards, covered by the socks are mandatory at all practice and game activities.
+- Shoes and shinguards, covered by the socks are mandatory at all practice and game activities.
 Soccer shoes or sneakers are required.
 The type and condition of cleated shoes must be inspected for safety before use.
+Baseball/Softball or football cleats are not to be worn.

 We do not have set teams at this age group.
 Each Saturday morning the kids come to Gallery Park and are assigned a field to play on for that day.
 Our professional trainers run drills and practice for the kids.
 After about a half hour the kids are divided up into 3v3 scrimmages.